 For example, the “Master Cleanse” prescribes drinking six to twelve glasses of lemonade mixed with maple syrup and cayenne pepper each day.
 This alchemical concoction is supposed to remove toxins from the body; the creator has even gone so far as to say it can remedy every type of disease.

-It’s amazing how tough it is to find an unequivocal definition of the term “toxin”.
+It’s amazing how tough it is to find a clear definition of the term “toxin”.
 According to the U.S. National Library of Medicine, “Toxins are substances created by plants and animals that are poisonous to humans.
 Toxins also include some medicines that are helpful in small doses, but poisonous in large amounts.”

 Furthermore, the term toxicant refers to a man-made poison found in the environment (usually coming from pollution).
-However, most cleanses and detox diets consider a “toxin” to be any substance that is believed to be noxious.
-These typically include heavy metals (like lead), preservatives, food additives/dyes, artificial sweeteners, xenobiotics, and other synthetic chemicals.
+However, most cleanse and detox diets consider a toxin to be any substance that is believed to be noxious.
+These typically include heavy metals (like lead), preservatives, food additives and dyes, artificial sweeteners, xenobiotics, and other synthetic chemicals.
 Note that toxins and toxicants cover a spectrum of substances, and unnatural chemicals are not inherently harmful.

 Sure, inhaling pesticides or ingesting pollutants is not likely to better your health, but in small amounts, they won’t harm it either.

 As the adage goes, “The difference between medicine and poison is in the dose.”
 People need to understand that all chemicals/substances are safe in one amount and dangerous in another.
 For example, cyanide is very lethal in rather small doses; yet, it is also an organic substance found in the seeds of various fruits that can be consumed safely in minute amounts.